Mining industry of Madagascar: History

 Once the evidence of the deposits in Madagascar was known internationally, the Merina queen, who by this point was Queen Ranavolana I of Madagascar, sponsored explorations for silver and gold deposits across the island in the name of the crown.
-These initial push for exploration remained a pattern throughout her reign until major gold deposits were found in the 1840s and 1850s.
+These initial pushes for exploration remained a pattern throughout her reign until major gold deposits were found in the 1840s and 1850s.
 Although this discovery was significant, Ranavalona I did not push to further develop them because she could feel the European colonial pressures encroaching on Madagascar.
 In 1883, under the reign of Queen Ranavalona III, the granddaughter of Ranavalona I, this changed, gold deposits were explored and exploited, which ultimately was one of the factors that led to the French colonization of Madagascar in 1896.

 Madagascar contains deposits of copper, iron and manganese ores, graphite, rock salt, niter, pyrites, and some minor minerals.
 By the early 20th century, gold was mined in alluvial deposits spread over the island.
 At the same time, antimony, copper, iron and tin were thought to be abundant, in addition to asphalt, coal, and petroleum.
 Deposits of alluvial gold were found in the valley of the Ampoasary River, a tributary of the Mananjary River, about 40 miles east of Ambositra.
 While the auriferous gravel was being washed in pans by approximately 3,000 local workers in the early 20th century, there were expectations that reef mining would supersede the primitive methods of gold extraction.
 In 1905, several syndicates were formed in the Transvaal to acquire properties in Madagascar, with some Rand mining experts visiting the island that year.

-In comparison to Madagascar’s mining industry throughout the 19th and 20th centuries, its mining industry today does not have as much of a significant impact on Madagascar’s livelihood.
-Despite this, it is necessary to note that according to data from 2014, the mining industry provides jobs for over 800,000 people, approximately half of which are filled by women.
+In comparison to Madagascar's mining industry throughout the 19th and 20th centuries, its mining industry today does not have as much of a positive impact on Madagascar's livelihood.
+According to data from 2014, the mining industry provides jobs for over 800,000 people, approximately half of which are filled by women.